 Clean the decking boards systematically, starting on an inside corner of the deck and working your way out.
 Use the same systematic approach when scrubbing with a soap solution.
 Rinse thoroughly with a garden hose after scrubbing to remove all the soap, which could make the deck slippery.

 If you use a deck cleaner with oxygen bleach, it may be best to follow with a compatible deck brightener solution.
 The acid in brighteners help balance the high pH of oxygen bleach cleaners, making the wood more stable for finishing.
-Follow the manufacturer's recommendations.

 Frequently sweeping your deck is one of the best ways to prevent mold growth.
-It disperses leaves and other debris the mold can grow under, and it prevents spores that have landed on the deck from rooting.
+It disperses leaves and other debris the mold can grow under, and it prevents rooting of spores that have landed on the deck.
 It's also essential to keep the wood dry.
 That may be difficult on the parts of the deck in perpetual shadow, but you can at least keep your gutters in good repair to prevent runoff.
 When you sweep the deck, use a putty knife to clear debris from between the boards; this improves drainage and helps keep the sides and undersides of the decking boards dry.